Contacts+ for Mac

 5. The tags dashboard

-- You can create new tags and view your tags in the left-hand side dashboard.
+- You can create new tags and view your tags on the left-hand side dashboard.
 Tags are a great way to categorize and organize your contacts.
-Some examples might be location based (e.g. Denver Contacts) or group based (e.g. College).
+Some examples might be location-based (e.g. Israel Contacts) or group based (e.g. College).
 When adding new tags consider how you organize and categorize your network today.
 Your tags sync bi-directionally as Groups in Google and Groups in iCloud.

 - Private Tags are exclusive to your private Contacts+ address book and the ones that you have added yourself; Smart Tags are default tags from Contacts+ that are added to your account.